Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 But this works both ways.
 If the vote in Michigan (or, again, any state) isn’t certified by Dec.
 14, the date by which such disputes need to be resolved, electors representing the candidates can meet anyway.
 In Michigan, for example, Biden’s electors could meet and file their votes for transmission to Congress.
 Those votes would have a likely additional validation: Gov. Gretchen Whitmer (D) would likely certify the votes as valid.

-That matters because the Electoral Count Act also mandates that any dispute over slates of electors from a state be resolved in favor of slate signed by the state executive, which in most states is the governor.
+That matters because the Electoral Count Act also mandates that any dispute over slates of electors from a state be resolved in favor of a slate signed by the state executive, which in most states is the governor.
 In an interesting wrinkle, Foley pointed out that the state executive in Arizona may be the secretary of state, due to an oddity in the state’s laws — meaning that a slate of electors signed by the Democratic secretary of state would arguably take precedence over a slate signed by the Republican governor.

 It’s possible, then, that we may see competing slates of electors submitted from multiple states if Trump moves forward with his ploy.
 Efforts to resolve disputes between them, though, are only necessary if Congress fails to meet one of the other stipulations of the Electoral Count Act: if the House and the Senate can’t agree on which slate to recognize.